MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Write-Host.md

 ### System.Object

-You can pipe objects to be written to the host.
+You can pipe objects to be written to the host to this cmdlet.

 ## OUTPUTS

 ### None

-`Write-Host` sends the objects to the host.
-It does not return any objects.
-However, the host displays the objects that `Write-Host` sends to it.
+This cmdlet returns no output.
+It sends the objects to the host.
+The host displays the objects this cmdlet sends to it.

 ## NOTES